AngelaNabaweesi/Food-Website/README.md

 # Food-Website
-This is a restaurant website for ordering  and showcasing the different foods.
+This is a restaurant website for ordering  and showcasing the different foods sold at the resturant.